Setting Up Shop

-Another cool benefits of performing nutrition home visits is that you have immediate access to your patient’s food supply.
+Another cool benefit of performing nutrition home visits is that you have immediate access to your patient’s food supply.
 This provides direct insight into what your patients eat as well in some situations how it is prepared.
 When teaching concepts such as “portion size” or “how to read a food label” you don’t need to use make-believe props.
 You can use your patient’s actual food or food labels.
-Also depending upon how you design your home visits this could create an excellent environment for cooking demonstrations.
+Also depending on how you design your home visits this could create an excellent environment for cooking demonstrations.
 However, keep in mind with the inherent safety risks of cooking you will likely need additional liability insurance to protect yourself and your patient against any unforeseen circumstances.

 Drawbacks of Home Visits

 And speaking of risks let’s chat about something really important – your personal safety and comfort level.
-Remember, home-based dietitians go from one home to another.
+Remember, home-based dietitians, go from one home to another.
 This style of counseling is a whole different beast!
-The potential situations that arise in home visits can often be anything BUT traditional and highly unpredictable.
+The potential situations that arise in-home visits can often be anything BUT traditional and highly unpredictable.

 The reality is you may end up in a not-so-good neighborhood.
 Or, you may not be comfortable with the patient’s family or friends visiting or living in the home when you arrive to provide your counseling session.